Amazon Marketplace

 GDSN is a standardized system for synchronizing product data between manufacturers, wholesalers, and retail platforms like Amazon.
 It enables sellers to manage master data such as product dimensions, weight, and barcodes centrally and maintain consistency across different channels.
 Proper GDSN integration reduces errors in product listing and simplifies management across multiple marketplaces.

-Open term pageGEMBA
+Open glossary pageGEMBA

 Japanischer Begriff für tatsächlicher Ort